SAP/ui5-language-assistant/packages/language-server/test/manual_tests/annotation_metaPath_attribute_handling.md

 ```

 2. Open custom view template file `app\manage_travels\webapp\Main.view.xml`.
 Wait a short while until UI5 Language assistant server gets ready.
-3. Find element `<f:content>` in the file, remove its child element and place the following snippet instead:
+3. Find element `<f:content>` in the file and place the following snippet as its child element :

 ```XML
     <macros:Chart metaPath="" id="chart1" />
 ```

-4. Place cursor in `metaPath` attribute value position and trigger code completion.
+4. Place the cursor at the position of the value of `metaPath` attribute and trigger code completion.
 5. Observe the list of suggestions for the first path segment.
-Make sure there chart annotation term with qualifier `sample1` is listed first, then follow possible navigation segments.
-Choose term name and press `Enter`.
+Make sure the chart annotation term with qualifier `sample1` is listed first, then follow possible navigation segments.
+Choose annotation term name and press `Enter`.
 Observe no error messages are shown for the attribute value.
 6. Place cursor at value's first position and trigger code completion.
 Choose option `to_Booking` and press `/` to confirm.
 Observe the segment is added, and completion for next segment is triggered.
 Choose navigation property `to_Travel` and press `/` to confirm.
 Observe only term is suggested as final path segment and further navigation segment `to_Booking` is not available to avoid cyclic routes.
 Press `Enter` to insert the term into the document.
 Observe no error messages are shown for the attribute value.
 7. Remove entire current element and place following snippet instead: